 Day 2.
 Tirane – Shengjin – Shkoder (130 km)

 After breakfast, we drive north of the country.
 Our first destination will be the ancient port of Shengjin.
 Besides being a popular summer destination, Shengjin used to be an important station during communist times.
 Here were constructed several bunkers, tunnels, and the port was turned into a great defensive wall against any attack from the sea.
-We will drive to some rural hills to visit from inside these fortifications and get more familiar with the history.
+We will drive to some rural hills to visit from inside these fortifications and get more familiar with their history.
 After lunch, we continue towards Shkoder.
 First will appear the symbol of the city, Rozafa castle.
 Built during ancient times by the Illyrian tribe of Labeat, it offers great views and an interesting legend.
-In the afternoon we bond with locals in the main promenade.
+In the afternoon we bond with locals on the main promenade.
 Accommodation in Shkoder

 Day 3.
 Shkoder – Kruje (85 km)

 In the morning we wake up with the desire to discover another hidden part of Albania.
 Driving through the agricultural land of Zadrime, we arrive at a mysterious airbase.
 Gjader airport was built during the 70s and was considered the most expensive project in the Albanian military.
 It introduces an ensemble of tunnels and bunkers, rare in their kind.
 We continue our journey to Kune lagoon, not only rich in flora and birds but also bunkers.
 In the afternoon we head towards the historical city of Kruja.
 Accommodation in Kruja.

 Day 4.
 Kruje – Berat (135 km)